Don't Touch That Dial!

 New life was given to old shows as they appeared to us for the first time in color!
 Everything suddenly took on new dimension with the addition of color.
 Seeing "The Man from U.N.C.L.E. in dazzling color was just about as good as television could get.
 Locations, like tropical islands, and deserts, oceans, and night lights were also a new surprise, and color television was unlike any television I'd ever known before.

 Cartoons were the best.
 Better yet were the westerns like "Bonanza", "The Virginian", and "The Big Valley" that featured glorious colored landscapes and outdoor locations.
 Shows with delightful opening credits were brilliant in living color.
-We got our first color set in 1966.time tunnel tv show I remember seeing "Jonny Quest" for the first time in color.
+We got our first color set in 1966.
+I remember seeing "Jonny Quest" for the first time in color.
 "The Time Tunnel" was another great show to see with all the colors in the world jumping out at me from its glorious opening.
 Still, cartoons were the best in color, and Saturday mornings really came alive!

 The ladies of television were likewise more enchanting with the enhancement of color.
 Red lipstick, blue eye shadow, blonde hair, all of these ladies' dazzling features bloomed like spring flowers on our television set.
 And all the hip comedies like That Girl, I Dream of Jeannie, Petticoat Junction, He and She matched with the lady action heroes were spectacular on the color set.
 I remember the first time I saw Batgirl in color; Her uniform was the most dazzling color of blue.
 Once I saw Patty Duke in color, I knew she was my girl!